Career Services: For Students & Alumni

 WHAT IS AN INTERNSHIP?

-A work site opportunity and hands-on experience allowing you to apply classroom learning and develop skills/knowledge in a particular field or profession.
+An opportunity and hands-on experience allowing you to apply classroom learning and develop skills/knowledge in a particular field or profession.

 An internship should: